blzzc/COMP1110-group-project/README.md

 ## Features

-- Search routes between places in Hong Kong and Shenzhen
-- Compare `fastest`, `cheapest`, and `balanced` options
-- Show metro, bus, taxi, cross-border coach, and HSR routes
-- Display bus route numbers and route segments on cards
+I. Search routes between places in Hong Kong and Shenzhen II.
+Compare `fastest`, `cheapest`, and `balanced` options III.
+Show metro, bus, taxi, cross-border coach, and HSR routes IV.
+Display bus route numbers and route segments on cards
-- Draw selected routes on the map
+V. Draw selected routes on the map
-- Save routes into folders for later review
+VI.
+Save routes into folders for later review
-- Provide a tram side panel and simplified tram network view
+VII.
+Provide a tram side panel and simplified tram network view

 ## Run Locally

+I think running through the github pages is better but locally is fine though😊

-Do **not** open `index.html` directly by double-clicking it.
+Do **not** open `index.html` directly by double-clicking it!

-This project uses external CSS/JS files and live API requests, so it should be served through a small local server.
+This project uses external CSS/JS files and live API requests, so should construct a small local server first.

 ### Option 1: Python